Transforming kidney health and the burden of CKD

 We have made it our mission to drive change in chronic kidney disease, which is a growing issue that has an impact in multiple dimensions – including broader society and the environment.
 Through our extensive ACT on CKD programme, we see an extraordinary opportunity to support health care professionals and clinical practice to help increase diagnosis and early intervention.

-It will take the entire kidney community – patients, HCPs, policymakers, industry members and more – to transform CKD delivery and care to shift from kidney failure to kidney preservation.
+To improve global outcomes for CKD patients, it will take the entire kidney community – patients, HCPs, policymakers, industry members and more – to transform CKD care and shift from a focus on kidney failure to kidney preservation.
 We remain steadfast in our commitment to transforming CKD and won’t rest until we have achieved sustainable change for patients all over the world.

 You may also like